top of page

 Location

-The MFA program is housed at 170 Hicks Way in Amherst, Massachusetts, offering students a collegial, arts-focused environment within the flagship campus of UMass.
+The MFA program is located at 170 Hicks Way in Amherst, Massachusetts, providing students with a collegial, arts-focused environment within the flagship campus of UMass.

 Genres